-We will publish a short application in Fall 2017.
 You don't need anything special to apply.
 Just fill out a quick form.
 It'll probably take you 10-15 minutes.
 If you'd like an email when the application is open, we can send you an email about it.

 Yes.
 Decapital funds individuals or small group of folks with a track record of making things.
 Creative and social projects of all kinds are welcome.
 You don't need to be a professional activist or have a fine art background to apply.
 You don't need 501(c)3 non-profit status or business plan.
 A track record of successful projects is more important than anything else.
 You may include links to previous projects in your application.

 Beautiful, creative, and political projects.
 Decapital funds a wild variety of projects—protest art, DIY engineering, creative campaigns, fringe art, unusual things, participatory events, projects that challenge structures of power.
 Primarily, we provide funding for projects that are otherwise difficult to fund.